fuzziqersoftware/newserv/README.md

 If you want to play online on remote servers rather than running your own server, newserv also includes a PSO proxy.
 Currently this works with PSO GC and may work with PC; it also works with some BB clients in specific situations.

-To use the proxy, add an entry to the ProxyDestinations dictionary in config.json, then run newserv and connect to it as normal (see below).
+To use the proxy for PSO PC or PSO GC, add an entry to the ProxyDestinations dictionary in config.json, then run newserv and connect to it as normal (see below).
 You'll see a "Proxy server" option in the main menu, and you can pick which remote server to connect to.

+To use the proxy for PSO BB, set the ProxyDestination-BB entry in config.json.
+If this option is set, it essentially disables the game server for all PSO BB clients - all clients will be proxied to the specified destination instead.
+Unfortunately, because PSO BB uses a different set of handlers for the data server phase and character selection, there's no in-game way to present the player with a list of options, like there is on PSO PC and PSO GC.

 A few things to be aware of when using the proxy server:
-- On PC and GC, using the Change Ship or Change Block actions from the lobby counter will bring you back to newserv's main menu, not the remote server's ship select.
-You can go back to the server you were just on by choosing it from newserv's proxy server menu again.
+- On PC and GC, using the Change Ship or Change Block actions from the lobby counter will send you back to newserv's main menu, not the remote server's ship select.
+You can go back to the server you were just on by choosing it from the proxy server menu again.
 - The remote server will probably try to assign you a Guild Card number that doesn't match the one you have on newserv.
-The proxy server rewrites the commands on the fly to make it look like the remote server assigned you the same Guild Card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the Guild Card number that the remote server believes it has assigned to you.
+On PC and GC, the proxy server rewrites the commands in transit to make it look like the remote server assigned you the same Guild Card number as you have on newserv, but if the remote server has some external integrations (e.g. forum or Discord bots), they will use the Guild Card number that the remote server believes it has assigned to you.
 The number assigned by the remote server is shown to you when you first connect to the remote server, and you can retrieve it in lobbies or during games with the $li command.
 - There are shell commands that affect clients on the proxy (run 'help' in the shell to see what they are).
 All proxy commands in the shell only work when there's exactly one client connected through the proxy, since there isn't (yet) a way to say via the shell which session you want to affect.

 ### Connecting local clients

+#### PSO PC

+The version of PSO PC I have has the server addresses starting at offset 0x29CB34 in pso.exe.
+Using a hex editor, change those to "localhost" (without quotes) if you just want to connect to a locally-running newserv instance.
+Alternatively, you can add an entry to the Windows hosts file (C:\Windows\System32\drivers\etc\hosts) to redirect the connection to 127.0.0.1 (localhost) or any other IP address.

-If you're running PSO on a real GameCube, you can make it connect to newserv by setting its default gateway and DNS server addresses to newserv's address. newserv's DNS server must be running on port 53 and accessible.
+#### PSO GC on a real GameCube

+You can make PSO connect to newserv by setting its default gateway and DNS server addresses to newserv's address. newserv's DNS server must be running on port 53 and accessible.

 If you have PSO Plus or Episode III, it won't want to connect to a server on the same local network as the GameCube itself, as determined by the GameCube's IP address and subnet mask.
 In the old days, one way to get around this was to create a fake network adapter on the server (or use an existing real one) that has an IP address on a different subnet, tell the GameCube that the server is the default gateway, and have the server reply to the DNS request with its non-local IP address.
 To do this with newserv, just set LocalAddress in the config file to a different interface.
 For example, if the GameCube is on the 192.168.0.x network and your other adapter has address 10.0.1.6, set newserv's LocalAddress to 10.0.1.6 and set PSO's DNS server and default gateway addresses to the server's 192.168.0.x address.
 This may not work on modern systems or on non-Windows machines - I haven't tested it in many years.

+#### PSO GC on Dolphin

+If you have BBA support via a tap interface, you may be able to just set the DNS server address (as you would on a real GameCube, above) and it may work.
+This does not work on macOS, but you can use the tapserver interface instead (below).

-If you're emulating PSO using a version of Dolphin with tapserver support (currently only the macOS version), you can make it connect to a newserv instance running on the same machine via the tapserver interface.
-This works for all PSO versions, including Plus and Episode III, without the trickery described above.
+If you're using a version of Dolphin with tapserver support (currently only the macOS version), you can make it connect to a newserv instance running on the same machine via the tapserver interface.
+This works for all PSO versions, including Plus and Episode III, without any of the dual-interface trickery described above.
 To do this:
 - Set Dolphin's BBA type to tapserver (Config -> GameCube -> SP1).
 - Enable newserv's IP stack simulator according to the comments in config.json, and start newserv.
 You do not need to install or run tapserver.
 - In PSO, you have to configure the network settings manually (DHCP doesn't work), but the actual values don't matter as long as they're valid IP addresses.
 Example values: